ave1995/Design.Patterns.Examples/README.md

 - Define an algorithm at a high level
 - Define the interface you expect each strategy to follow
 - Provide for either dynamic or static composition of strategy in the overall algorithm

+## Tempate Method
+- Define an algorithm at a high level
+- Define constituent parts as abstract methods/properties
+- Inherit the algorithm class, providing necessary overrides